Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Evaluation

 Given these results, we conclude that purely local DP mechanisms may not have sufficient utility for private, personalized recommendation.
 The amounts of noise at e.g., $\epsilon=1$ are so high that our metrics are worse than the non-personalized baseline.
-However, pairing this technique with a privacy amplification approach (Appendix \ref{amplification}) could facilitate the user of higher local $\epsilon$ values.
-In this regime, RR appears to be the more appropriate randomized algorithm for this application.
+However, pairing this technique with a privacy amplification approach could facilitate the use of higher local $\epsilon$ values; in particular, if impressions are shuffled before they are returned to the server, the server would retain the needed information of precisely how many times an ad was impressed without being able to attribute individual ad impressions to any particular user (more details in Appendix \ref{amplification}).
+In this regime, RR appears to be the more appropriate randomized algorithm.
 Choosing RR with $\epsilon=5$, for example, yields significant increases in metrics relative to the unpersonalized baseline and approaches the performance of the fully personalized (non-private) case.
-Therefore, we conclude that applying RR with intermediate $\epsilon$ values in a setting that ensures only aggregated or anonymized local reports are released could provide a sufficient privacy-utility trade-off for the business (more details in Appendix \ref{amplification}).
+Therefore, we conclude that applying RR with intermediate $\epsilon$ values in a setting that ensures only aggregated (shuffled) impression reports are released could provide a sufficient privacy-utility trade-off for the business.
 Additionally, we note that this analysis ignores the benefits of non-deterministic content selection in subsequent model training, where it may, e.g., be an effective counter against selection bias and covariate shift.